Adele Witt and Taylor Hemby

-Fashion goes in cycles- whats old today is new and in tomorrow.
+Fashion goes in cycles- whats old today is new and in style tomorrow.
 Every season we see the runways fluctuate with element that are both new and some that are familiar.
 The past few years we have seen boho explode, everything from ditsy floras and blousy tops.
-There is no denying the 70s are back.
-We had the pleasure of going to Texas Fashion Collection and got to see the looks that are hot now in there original form from the 70s.
-Annette Becker showed us some truly amazing pieces.
+There is no denying the 70’s are back.
+We had the pleasure of going to Texas Fashion Collection and got to see the looks that are hot now in their original form from the 70’s.
+Annette Becker, director of the Texas Fashion Collective, showed us some truly amazing pieces.

 Maxi dresses, popularized by the hippie movement are now a favorite of today’s bohemian girls and are especially popular in the summer and spring.
 For example, Andrew Zimmerman, an Australian designer, updated maxi dresses of the decade with fresh white, full peasant sleeves, organic lines and mini pearls.
 Another version, was a turquoise blue halter with feminine ruffles and dark blue paisley designs on the bodice and hem.
 Gunne Sax, a huge brand from the 1970s is widely credited with being the original hippie maxi dress (below).

 Ethnic motifs, prints and silhouettes, popularized by internationally known designers such as Yves Saint Laurent in the 1970’s are also trending for the upcoming warmer season.
 Saint Laurent also popularized loose flowing blouses in the 70s (see below) and those to are coming back.
 On the spring 2019 Runway, Chloe used traditional Persian motifs in handkerchief skirts blouses and jumpsuits, giving culturally distinctive prints modern-day high fashion appeal.